tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sharing-asp-net-session-state-between-ap.md

 Another thing you will need to do is set your webservice to allow POSTs, like so:

-<pre>&lt;add verb="GET,HEAD, POST" path="ScriptResource.axd" type="System.Web.Handlers.ScriptResourceHandler, System.Web.Extensions, Version=3.5.0.0, Culture=neutral, PublicKeyToken=31BF3856AD364E35" validate="false"/&gt;</pre>
+<pre><add verb="GET,HEAD, POST" path="ScriptResource.axd" type="System.Web.Handlers.ScriptResourceHandler, System.Web.Extensions, Version=3.5.0.0, Culture=neutral, PublicKeyToken=31BF3856AD364E35" validate="false"/></pre>

 (this is found in the &#8220;httpHandlers&#8221; section of the web.config)